MeshGeometry/IOGRAM_Docs/getting-started-with-iogram.md

 The core of an Iogram project is its component graph.
 To start building the graph, we will add the first component to our component graph.
 Our graph has the default name "MyGraphView".
 We will keep that name in this tutorial, but keep in mind that you can change the name, and you can create multiple views to organize your work on a graph.

-In the search bar of one of the component library views, type "ReadTriangleMesh".
+In the search bar of one of the component library views, type "ReadOFF".
 The complete list of components disappears and only components relevant to your search are in the library now.
 In our case, there is only one.
 Left click and drag the ReadTriangleMeshcomponent onto the graph view, and the component will appear in the graph view.

 ![](/assets/gswi_pngs/gswi3.png)